France pushes for concessions as Alstom bidding enters crucial week

 DEFENDING JOBS

-Under the deal, Mitsubishi and the French state would take equal stakes in Alstom, acquiring part of the 29 percent holding of French group Bouygues, union representatives said after meeting Economy Minister Arnaud Montebourg.
+Under the deal, Mitsubishi and the French state would take equal stakes in Alstom, acquiring part of the 29 percent holding of French group Bouygues BOUY.PA, union representatives said after meeting Economy Minister Arnaud Montebourg.

 This could involve French state bank BPI acquiring a stake in Alstom alongside Mitsubishi, the Wall Street Journal reported on Sunday.
 A source familiar with the situation said BPI was "ready to be involved in any scenario", including with Mitsubishi or GE.